 Festival.
 He has had over

-500 works of fiction and poetry published and of which thirteen have been
+500 works of fiction and poetry published and of which fifteen have been

 nominated for the Pushcart Prize.
-His work has been read on National Public
+His work also has been nominated for a Massachusetts Book Award, The Best of the Web, The Best Small Fictions Anthology and has been read on National Public

 The stories in Every Day There is Something About Elephants are skewed, off-center, off-balance and an absolute delight to read.
 They begin strange, then fill like a balloon of strangeness about to pop, except they don't.
 They bob and quiver on your palm like so much lime jello.
 Oddly moving and always thought provoking, Every Day There is Something about Elephants is Lydia Davis meets Etgar Keret in a saloon and they're passing a napkin back and forth, riffing, pens blazing.
 That.